arieldeveloper/assembly-nes/README.md

 The `header.asm` file includes a header which is in a specific format for emulators to recognize the file as an NES game.

-Since there is no operating system on the NES, we need to provide our own interrupt handles, which are found under `/vector_table`.
+Since there is no operating system on the NES, we need to provide our own interrupt handlers, which are found under `/vector_table`.

+Our graphics include backgrounds and sprites.
+Sprites live in the OAM at `$0200` and backgrounds are inputted into the PPU at specified regions mentioned in the NES docs.

 # Sources

-- https://www.nesdev.org/NESDoc.pdf                                                             - great resource on NES hardware specifics and some 6502 assembly
+- https://www.nesdev.org/NESDoc.pdf                                                             - main resource on NES development specifics
 - https://skilldrick.github.io/easy6502/#intro                                                  - 6502 assembly tutorial for beginners
 - https://vfiuchcikicshuusrch.ddns.net/content/uploadfile/201507/4ab41437909857.txt             - more details on the NES file format requirements
 - https://www.cc65.org/doc/ca65-11.html                                                         - control commands for cc65